valsteen/note_effects_vst/README.md

 ## Non-notes filter

 Some VSTs may misbehave when receiving unsupported CCs and other midi messages.
 Using a note filter Bitwig allows to block all notes and just leave other messages, this plugin does the opposite: any midi message that is not in the range 0x80 ( note off channel 1 ) - 0x9F ( note on channel 16 ) is filtered out.

+## MIDI delay

+Bitwig's timeshift is not modulable, and note delay is limited to 10ms.
+This plugin just delays all midi signal from <1ms to 1 second.

 ## Building the VSTs